KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- MDu. _bier_, Du. _bier_ \
 -- OHG _bior_, G _Bier_ \
 PIE: \*bʰreuH-ro \
 Etymology debated.
 Some have compared Sw. _buska_ "newly brewed beer" (cf. Pokorny IEW: 98-102), but the implied proto-form \*beuza- cannot be maintained, as it would have given ON \*\*býrr by R-mutation.
 It can be contended that ON _bjórr_ was adopted from Old English, but in view of the formal regularity of the sound correspondences as well as the borrowing of the word as OIr. _béoir_ and SaaN _biev'ra_, this seems unlikely.
 Not very attractive either is the idea that the word started out as a West Germanic monastic loanword from Lat. _biber_ "drink" (Kluge/Mitzka 1975).
 In my view, the best possible explanation is to assume dissimilation of the first _r_ in a PGmc. form \*breura- (Osthoff 1882: 555), because this formation can straightforwardly be derived from the verb [\*brewwan- "to brew"](#brewwan) with a ro-suffix, cf. Gr _βρῦτος_ or _βρῦτον_ "fermented liquor made from barley, beer".
-It is furthermore conceivable that this ro-stem continues an older heteroclitic formation \*bʰreuH-ur \
+It is furthermore conceivable that this ro-stem continues an older heteroclitic formation \*bʰreuH-ur. \
 REF: [EDPG]\: 62

 ### <a id="beusta">\*beusta- [m.] "beestings" (n)</a>